Today, I am:

 A career on the leading edge of technology

-Oct 2017 – Present PA&A – Consultant focused on digital payments & identity, cybersecurity, cryptocurrency, and innovation
+Oct 2017 – Present PA&A – Consultant focused on mobile voting, distributed ledger, blockchain, digital payments, digital identity, cybersecurity, cryptocurrency, and innovation

 Sea Island, GA